junw000/Gesture/README.md

 ![Gesture](image.png)

 ## Introduction
 **Gesture** is a software that utilizes hand gesture detection using **Mediapipe**, which allows users to interact with their screen purely through the use of their hand signs.
-Users are capable of configuring their own options for what interaction each hand gesture will make
+Users are capable of configuring their own options for what interaction each hand gesture will make.
+We utilized portions of the code from this [original repo](https://github.com/Kazuhito00/hand-gesture-recognition-using-mediapipe).
+Also some extra thanks to [this repo](https://github.com/kinivi/hand-gesture-recognition-mediapipe?tab=readme-ov-file) for translating to english.

 ---